Charlotte Urban (1915-1973)

 Philippe Smit lived with the Urbans during the First World War and knew Lotty from birth.
 Still a child when her parents separated, she lived with her mother and the painter until her marriage.
 All her life a very strong affection linked her to Philippe Smit.

 Beginning in 1918, Smit painted her on a number of occasions over a period of 20 years.
-In 1931, he painted her by a window opening onto the forest [PS 387] in the studio, which was part of the house of Recloses that was acquired under her name in 1926.
+In 1931, he painted her by a window opening onto the forest [PS 387] in salon of the adjacent house of Recloses that was acquired under her name presumably in 1929 and where a new studio was set up for Smit.

 Dreamy and warm, she devoted the last years of her life to a naive and often charming style of painting.